Koine Greek: New Testament Greek

 The authors of the New Testament follow the Septuagint translations for over half their quotations from the Old Testament.

 The "historical present" tense is a term used for present tense verbs that are used in some narrative sections of the New Testament to describe events that are in the past with respect to the speaker.
 This is seen more in works attributed to Mark and John than Luke.
 It is used 151 times in the Gospel of Mark in passages where a reader might expect a past tense verb.
 Scholars have presented various explanations for this; in the early 20th century some scholars argued that the use of the historical present tense in Mark was due to the influence of Aramaic, but this theory fell out of favor in the 1960s.
 Another group of scholars believed the historical present tense was used to heighten the dramatic effect, and this interpretation was favored in the New American Bible translation.
 In Volume II of the 1929 edition of A Grammar of the New Testament, W.F.
 Howard argues that the heavy use of the historical present in Herodotus and Thucydides, compared with the relatively infrequent usage by Polybius and Xenophon was evidence that heavy use of this verb tense is a feature of vernacular Koine, but other scholars have argued that the historical present can be a literary form to "denote semantic shifts to more prominent material."

 Patristic Greek

 The term patristic Greek is sometimes used for the Greek written by the Greek Church Fathers, the Early Christian theologians in late antiquity.
 Christian writers in the earliest time tended to use a simple register of Koiné, relatively close to the spoken language of their time, following the model of the Bible.
 After the 4th century, when Christianity became the state church of the Roman Empire, more learned registers of Koiné also came to be used.

 Differences between Attic and Koine Greek

-Koine differs from Ancient Greek in many ways: grammar, word formation, vocabulary and phonology (sound system).
+Koine period Greek differs from Classical Greek in many ways: grammar, word formation, vocabulary and phonology (sound system).